-The University of Cincinnati Blue Ash College Department of Mathematics, Physics, and Computer Science (MPCS) invites applications for a tenure-track Assistant Professor of Computer Science position beginning August 15, 2018.
+The University of Cincinnati Blue Ash College Department of Mathematics, Physics, and Computer Science (MPCS) invites applications for a tenure-track position at the rank of assistant professor beginning August 15, 2019.
 UC Blue Ash College is the largest regional college in Ohio, located in Blue Ash, Ohio, with an enrollment of approximately 5100 students.

-Job duties will entail teaching courses such as Systems Administration, Intro to Networking, Programming 1, and Databases and will include the use of technology relevant to classroom pedagogy such as PowerPoint and NetBeans.
+Job duties will entail teaching courses such as Systems Administration, Introduction to Networking, Programming 1, and Databases and will include the use of technology relevant to classroom pedagogy.
 The standard teaching load is 12 credit hours per term and may include evening, weekend, hybrid, and online classes.
-Class sizes normally range from 16 to 32 students.
+Class sizes normally range from 15 to 30 students.
 Responsibilities will also include participating in the governance and committee work of the Department, College, and University, and ongoing professional development in the discipline of information technology and/or the scholarship of teaching and learning.
 The American Association of University Professors serves as the collective bargaining agent for full-time faculty; see the Chapter's website (http://aaupuc.org) for details of the bargaining agreement.

 Minimum Qualifications: Earned master's degree in Computer Science, Computer Engineering, or a related field prior to date of appointment.
-Candidates must have a minimum of one (1) academic year of teaching experience at the college level and one (1) year of industry experience in systems administration, database management, networking, or programming.
+Candidates must have a minimum of one (1) academic year of teaching experience in IT and/or Computer Science at the college level.

-Special Instructions to Applicants: Applicants must apply online to Requisition # 22403 at jobs.uc.edu.
-Applicants must electronically submit the following to their application (1) a curriculum vitae (2) a letter of application, (3) a statement of teaching philosophy, (4) an unofficial copy of graduate transcripts, and (5) a list of three to five references who can address your teaching and/or industry experience, with complete contact information.
+Special Instructions to Applicants: Applicants must apply online to Requisition #33930 at jobs.uc.edu.
+Applicants must electronically submit the following to their application (1) a curriculum vitae (2) a letter of application, (3) a statement of teaching philosophy, (4) an unofficial copy of graduate transcripts, and (5) a list of three to five references who can address the candidate's teaching experience, with complete contact information.

-Applications will be reviewed beginning January 8, 2018, but the position will remain open until filled.
+Applications will be reviewed beginning January 14th, 2019 but position will remain open until filled.

 FOR ALL FACULTY HIRES